Professional wrestling: Pinfall

 A match's fictional premise may allow a score by pinfall, in which a wrestling performer must pin both their opponent's shoulders against the mat while the referee slaps the mat three times (referred to as a "three count").
 This is the most common form presented a defeat.
 The pinned wrestler must also be on their back (if the opponent is lying on their stomach, it usually does not count).
 A count may be started at any time that a wrestler's shoulders are down (both shoulders touching the mat), back-first and any part of the opponent's body is lying over the wrestler.
 This often results in pins that can easily be kicked out of, if the defensive wrestler is even slightly conscious.
 For example, an attacking wrestler who is half-conscious may simply drape an arm over an opponent, or a cocky wrestler may place a foot gently on the opponent's body, prompting a three-count from the referee.

+Sometimes, an unconscious wrestler can win a match accidentally by "falling" on top of another unconscious wrestler, triggering the aforementioned rule of prompting a three count.
+Sometimes, a wrestler's manager and/or other wrestler in his corner may interfere and create such a pinfall scenario.
+However, the main event at Night 2 of Wrestlemania 37 was a unique exception to this.
+Both Edge and Daniel Bryan were knocked out.
+Roman Reigns (the only conscious wrestler at the time) draped Edge's unconscious body over that of Daniel Bryan, but that didn't prompt a three count from the referee until Reigns, too, pinned both opponents simultaneously.